 Polymyositis is a rare disease of the muscles.
-It makes muscles inflamed or swollen.
-It can lead to severe movement problems.
-Treatment can help.
+They become inflamed or swollen.
+This can lead to severe movement problems.

 |Front Muscles of Trunk|